Salah856/AWS_WhitePapers_Summary/Amazon Aurora MySQL Database Administrator’s Handbook.md

 A smart driver is also typically capable of load balancing read-only connections across the available Aurora Replicas in a round robin fashion.

+The MariaDB Connector/J is an example of a third-party Java Database Connectivity (JDBC) smart driver with native support for Aurora MySQL DB clusters.

+Application developers can draw inspiration from the MariaDB driver to build drivers and connectors for languages other than Java.